-How to fix a crack or missing piece of granite in front of the kitchen sink without replacing the entire granite top!
+How to fix a cracked granite counter in front of a sink without replacing the entire granite top!

 The very first thing to do is to call me, Dino Rachiele, and I will walk you through the process along with sending you a 4 page PDF that illustrates what will be required along with a page showing which dimensions I will need.
 (407-880-6903) Once you return the dimensions, we can build the sink together over the phone.
 These are very custom designs and every single sink of this type is different.
 My 20 previous years as a professional kitchen designer (who also installed a few complicated kitchens), gives me the insight to design this complicated sink insuring ease of installation.
 This has been tried by other companies with unreliable results due to the lack of kitchen design background.